-What really is Christmas?
+What is Christmas?
 How do people in today’s world view and celebrate it?
 It’s the time for some to go out and shop till they drop with maxed-out credit cards.
-For others, it is a time to reflect on the reason for the season.
+For others, it is a on the reason for the season.
 While for some, the holiday excitement is not permitted on their doorsteps.
 Their indifference stems from their conviction that the meaning of Christmas cannot be explained.
 As Christmas Day nears, below are some facts to remember as you inventory why and how you celebrate Christmas.

 No verse in the Bible indicates the exact date or month Jesus Christ was born.
-During the early centuries and today, many Christians are still trying to find the exact date of the birth of Jesus Christ.
+During the early centuries and today, many Christians are still trying to find the precise date of the birth of Jesus Christ.
 Some have come up with arguments that support dates in November, May, April, and March.
-However, the date or month when Jesus was born is up in the air, although He is the reason for the season.
+However, the date or month Jesus was born is up in the air, although He is the reason for the season.
 In light of this, Christmas should be an everyday thing.
 We must celebrate others at any given opportunity and not just on December 25th of every year.

 RELATED ARTICLES :

 - Go for a Revision Rhinoplasty to Get Over a Bad Nose Job

 - Choosing a computer repair company – Ways to end up choosing the best one in the market

 - What Points must be considered while buying trophies for a specific tournament

 - Spy apps for Android: Learn how to install them on Android devices